LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Doubled CalibMu flag: MuP or MuM
 - Now ProcessFiles removes temporary root files

+2018.08.19 by collamaf (@CERN)
+- ProdMu now generates mu-
+- New file for ExtMuMu particles with right target position
+- Added new S4 scintillator between Mu1 layers

+2018.08.20 by collamaf (@CERN)
+- New positions according to geometra

 `
 cp link.txt CMakeFiles/mainMCMC.dir/
 now is "gpc" as alias!